ecmwf/datacube-spec/readme.md

 }
 ```
 > [!TIP]
-> This specification does not dictate the names of axes (e.g. "class") or their indexes (e.g. "operational"), it just describes the syntax.
+> This specification addresses the syntax and does not prescribe specific vocabulary for axis names (e.g., "class") or their values (e.g., "operational").
+The selection of appropriate vocabulary is domain-specific and falls under the responsibility of the user or their data governance protocols.

 ## Datacube Properties

-We consider a datacube to have the following properties:
+There are many intepretations of a datacube.
+For the purposes of this specification we recognize the following characteristics as intrinsic to datacubes:

+* **Hierarchical Structur:e**

-* A datacube can be represented as a tree of sub-datacubes
+  A datacube can be conceptualized as a tree of sub-datacubes.

-* Datacubes can be irregular or sparse:
+* **Irregularity and Sparsity:**

-  They do not have the same **length** in all directions.
-For example, the sub-datacube selected by `date: 2023-01-10` may have a `step` axis of length 240 whereas the sub-datacube selected by `date: 2023-01-11` may have a `step` axis of length 360.
-In both cases, the `step` axis can also be sparse, such that it does not contain every index value `0, 2, 4, 6, ...
-240`.
+  Datacubes may exhibit variability in the length of their axes.
+For instance, a sub-datacube filtered by date: 2023-01-10 might have a step axis extending to 240, whereas one filtered by date: 2023-01-11 might extend to 360.
+Additionally, these axes can be sparse, meaning they do not necessarily include every sequential index (e.g., 0, 2, 4, 6, ...
+240).

-* Datacubes can branch:
+* **Branching**

-  This means that the datacube does not have the same **dimensionality** in all directions.
-Different sub-datacubes can have a different number of dimensions.
-For example, the sub-datacube selected by `stream: forecast` has a `step` axis, but the sub-datacube selected by `stream: analysis` may not have that axis at all.
+  The dimensionality of sub-datacubes can vary.
+Different sub-datacubes may exhibit different numbers of dimensions depending on their data context.
+For example, a sub-datacube under the stream: forecast category might include a step axis, while one under stream: analysis might not,

 ## Axis Properties

-There are several types of axis within a datacube, which are handled differently within the MARS language specification:
+Within a datacube, axes are categorized into several types, each handled distinctively within the MARS language specification:

 * **Measurable Axes**